 - 6.19 Before an evaluation of permanent impairment is undertaken, it must be shown that the impairment has been present for a period of time, and is static, well stabilised and unlikely to change substantially regardless of treatment.
 The AMA4 Guides (page 315) state that permanent impairment is impairment that has become static or well stabilised with or without medical treatment and is not likely to remit despite medical treatment.
 A permanent impairment is considered to be unlikely to change substantially (i.e. by more than 3% whole person impairment (WPI) in the next year with or without medical treatment.
-If an evaluate it according to these Guidelines. - 6.20 Generally, when an impairment is considered permanent, the injuries will also be stabilised.
+If an impairment is not permanent, it is inappropriate to characterise it as such and evaluate it according to these Guidelines. - Generally, when an impairment is considered permanent, the injuries will also be stabilised.
 However, there could be cases where an impairment is considered permanent because it is unlikely to change in future months regardless of treatment, but the injuries are not stabilised because future treatment is intended and the extent of this is not predictable.
-For example, for an injured person who suffers an amputation or spinal injury, the impairment is permanent and may be able to be assessed soon after the injuries may not be stabilised for some time as the extent of future treatment and rehabilitation is not known. - 6.21 The evaluation should only consider the impairment as it is at the time of the assessment.
+For example, for an injured person who suffers an amputation or spinal injury, the impairment is permanent and may be able to be assessed soon after the injury as it is not expected to change regardless of treatment.
+However, the injuries may not be stabilised for some time as the extent of future treatment and rehabilitation is not known. - 6.21 The evaluation should only consider the impairment as it is at the time of the assessment.